Ping-Hu/D_Math/README.md

 # discrete_math
-for homework solutions
+Homework 02 solutions

-This is a new try.
-Hope I can complete all the homeworks.
+1. The only edited files are main.cpp and CurvatureMesh.h.
+2. Build a new project with the same relative path of "MeshLib", "CurvatureMesh" and the file main.cpp.